 Instead, respect the rails, for your own safety and others!

-September is Rail Safety Month in California, and September 21-27, 2020 is U.S. Rail Safety Week across the nation.
+September is Rail Safety Month in California.
 Pacific Surfliner encourages passengers to stay safe around train tracks, onboard trains, and in stations.

 The Pacific Surfliner proudly supports Operation Lifesaver and California Operation Lifesaver and their efforts to educate the public about rail safety.
 They offer numerous resources to learn more about the important things you can do to remain safe around the rails, including: